aku47z/odin-etchasketch/README.md

-Simple rock paper scissors project from the odin project foundations course.
+Simple Etch-A-Sketch project from the odin project's foundations course.